 photographer-at-large Posted May 1, 2016 Share Posted May 1, 2016 4 minutes ago, richg101 said: For sony, You could fit panavision lenses if you wanted to.
 But in the real world with a very cheap e-mount to oct18 adaptor you can fit lomo copies of the old arri 35mm format lenses. at £100-150 a pop the oct18 lenses are the cheapest way to get the look I consider 'cinema'. for canon you are pigeon holed into using lenses that can be adaptoed to eos - so most 35mm motion picture lenses are not usable. but IMO a set of old 1970's nikon adapted to eos are a good call. or better, some leica summicron-r lenses.
 The problem is that unless you're using the full sensor of the 1dxii (which you are not when shooting in modes where they take a full readout - full frame mode is mushy and lacking the image quality you get from the aps-c and aps-h modes), without having a full frame sensor area, you are then obliged to purchase an additional wider lens than you'd normally have to. assuming a set of full frame lenses like a 35mm/2, 50mm/2 and 85mm/2 were in your budget they'd be great in full frame, but when in aps-h or aps-c modes you'll need to invest in a wider lens (25-28mm) whch will be more costly and likely not as good image image quality as a good 35mm/2.
 Thank you very much.
 You don't approve of Zeiss' offerings (Otus, Milvus, Loxia & Batis)?
 Quote Link to comment Share on other sites More sharing options...

 richg101 Posted May 1, 2016 Share Posted May 1, 2016 4 minutes ago, photographer-at-large said: Thank you very much.
 You don't approve of Zeiss' offerings (Otus, Milvus, Loxia & Batis)? actually of all the modern offerings the loxia are definitely my favourites.
 If I had the cash I'd be all over them!
 The problem with modern lenses is that they all seem to be over contrasty meaning they don;t render things like skintones quite as nicely as older lenses IMO.
 TBH, it might be that correct use of diffusers and netting might make canon L series more appealing to my eye, but the fact remains is that the lenses have been used extensively in non cinematic environments to the point where they impart a non cinematic look.
-It's like the opposite of panavision lenses. if you take stills with a panavision c-series lens the still looks like a frame from a movie. when you shoot a movie with an L series lens it's like a series of still images taken by a newspaper photographer. jgharding and Xavier Plagaro Mussard 2 Quote Link to comment Share on other sites More sharing options...
+It's like the opposite of panavision lenses. if you take stills with a panavision c-series lens the still looks like a frame from a movie. when you shoot a movie with an L series lens it's like a series of still images taken by a newspaper photographer.
+Xavier Plagaro Mussard and jgharding 2 Quote Link to comment Share on other sites More sharing options...

 jgharding Posted May 1, 2016 Share Posted May 1, 2016 800mbps Sorry, I just feel that needed shouting!
 That's incredibly inefficient!
 MJPEG is not the smartest way to be encoding 4k.
 It must be becuase they're using passive cooling and the same ol' processor, but that's gonna hog your hard disks.
 With Redcode raw at 50fps 10:1 it's about 800mbps at an estimate or so but you get 16-bit raw, not 8-bit baked-in.
 Then again the media are like 5 times the price.
 LOL. and I suppose it's not fair to compare to Redcode since no-one else has made such a codec. but it makes you think.
 7 minutes ago, richg101 said: actually of all the modern offerings the loxia are definitely my favourites.
 If I had the cash I'd be all over them!
 The problem with modern lenses is that they all seem to be over contrasty meaning they don;t render things like skintones quite as nicely as older lenses IMO.
 TBH, it might be that correct use of diffusers and netting might make canon L series more appealing to my eye, but the fact remains is that the lenses have been used extensively in non cinematic environments to the point where they impart a non cinematic look.
 It's like the opposite of panavision lenses. if you take stills with a panavision c-series lens the still looks like a frame from a movie. when you shoot a movie with an L series lens it's like a series of still images taken by a newspaper photographer. there's a quality about cinema glass that's hard to pin down.
 I think it's the old adage of the last 10% of the work being 90% of the result, or something equally business cheese speak.
 I feel a lot of it simply has to do with the sheers surface area of the glass too, same with microphones, a large diaphragm sound just can't physically emulate a small-diaphragm sound because of what physically happens with the latter.
 It seems you can't really ape the look of a massive lens with a small one, because it ain't drinking the same amount of light.
 I feel I may have gone a bit hippy ther, but perhaps you get me?
 Quote Link to comment Share on other sites More sharing options...